 San Diego sees many of its visitors store their large RV and use the smaller vehicle that they've towed along for short excursions.
-Since San Diego remains a prime destination vacation for both California and the rest of the US, Price Self Storage and Rancho Bernardo Self Storage stand ready to accommodate any guest's wishes.
+Since San Diego remains a prime destination vacation for both California and the rest of the US, storage facilities such as Price Self Storage and Rancho Bernardo Self Storage stand ready to accommodate any guest's wishes.

 Available dumpstations in San Diego are listed here:

 Balboa Park's wide thoroughfares offer plenty of room for an RV to explore this 1200-acre urban cultural park.
 Green zones showcasing natural vegetation, walking paths, and gardens highlight tourists traveling from one venue of entertainment to the other.
 The San Diego Zoo is the best-known attraction in the park, but also included is the Casa del Prado Theater, which is the home of the San Diego Youth Symphony.
 This theater, built in 1915 to celebrate the opening of the Panama Canal, typifies the Spanish Colonial Revival architectural look of the entire park.